Gloria Mark

-Gloria Janet Mark is Chancellor's professor in the Department of Informatics at University of California, Irvine.
-She is the author of the forthcoming book, Attention Span, has published over 200 scientific research articles and is noted for her research on Social computing and the social impacts of Digital media.
+Gloria Janet Mark is an American psychologist.
+She is Chancellor's professor in the Department of Informatics at University of California, Irvine.
+She is the author of the 2023 book, Attention Span, has published over 200 scientific research articles and is noted for her research on Social computing and the social impacts of Digital media.
 In 2017, she was inducted into the CHI Academy for her contributions to the field of Human-computer interaction.

 Education

 She earned her PhD in psychology from Columbia University in 1991 and her M.S. in biostatistics from the University of Michigan.

 Career and research

 Research

 Mark is an active researcher on human-computer interaction with her primary research revolving around social computing.
 In particular, her research interests have led to a variety of investigations of individuals and their workplace environment.

 Some of her most notable findings include the effects of multitasking on millennial college students in the digital workplace.
 Correlations were drawn from stress, time spent at a computer and multitasking as there was a measure of the subjects’ mood and stress using biosensors and logging computer activity.
 In 2004, Mark published a CHI paper that argued that the design of information technology in the workplace is not optimal for a worker's work organization.
 It suggests that the worker naturally organizes their work in a manner that is much larger in connected units of work than the intended IT design – known as a working sphere.
 Her 2005 CHI paper investigates the high frequency of work fragmentation among information workers and its implications on technological design.
 She also published a paper that thoroughly examines contextual reasoning on an information worker's attention state.
 Among others, it was found that the workplace has more focused attention than boredom and that workers are the happiest when undergoing rote work.